YashMarmat/Classes-in-Python/README.md

 automatically passes self, which is a reference to the instance itself; it gives the individual instance access to the attributes and methods in the class.

-* more on classes in classes.ipynb file  :)
+* more on classes here, https://github.com/YashMarmat/Classes-in-Python/blob/master/classes.ipynb

 * IDE Used: Jupyter Notebook

-* Book Reference: Python Crash Course (by Eric Matthes)
+* Book Reference: Python Crash Course (by Eric Matthes) 2nd edition